-The following summary is based on current UK law and HM Revenue & Customs practice which are subject to change.
-It should not be treated as legal or tax advice.
-It is intended to offer guidance to persons (other than dealers in securities) on the UK taxation of Authorised Unit Trusts ("AUT").
+The following summary is based on current UK law and HM Revenue & Customs practice.
+It summarises the UK tax position of Authorised Unit Trusts ("AUTs") and Unitholders who are UK tax resident.
 However, it should neither be regarded as definitive nor as removing the desirability of taking separate professional advice.
-If investors are in any doubt as to their taxation position, or if they may be subject to tax in a jurisdiction other than the UK, they should consult their independent professional adviser.
+Investors are advised to consult their independent professional tax adviser.
 Levels and bases of, and reliefs from, taxation are subject to change in the future.

-24.2 Taxation of the Trust
+Taxation of the Trust

 The Trust is an AUT and is treated as an Authorised Investment Fund for tax purposes.

 Income of the Trust is deemed to be distributed for tax purposes, even when it is accumulated.
 References to distributions include deemed distributions of accumulated income.

-The Trust will make dividend distributions except where over 60% of the Trust's property has been invested at all times throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
+The Trust will make dividend distributions except where over 60% of the Trust's property has been invested throughout the distribution period in interest paying and related investments, in which case it will make interest distributions.
 A fund that makes interest distributions is referred to as a Bond Fund and a fund that makes dividend distributions is referred to as an Equity Fund.

-(A) Income
+(i) Income

-The Trust is treated as a company for UK tax purposes and is liable to corporation tax on most sources of its income after relief for management expenses (which include fees payable to the Manager and to the Trustee) at the basic rate of income tax, currently 20%.
+The Trust is liable to corporation tax on its income after relief for management expenses (which include fees payable to the Manager and to the Trustee) at the basic rate of income tax.

-If the Trust is a Bond Fund, the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax will actually be paid on that part of the income funding interest distributions.
+Where the Trust is a Bond Fund, the gross amount of any interest distributions is an allowable expense for corporation tax purposes and no tax will actually be paid on that part of the income funding interest distributions.